-The sad true is so much time spend to handling negative scenarios in our software execution.
-Programmers are excited when start new project, we think about all this fantastic things which our software will do, but soon we discover that additionally to “happy path” we also need to add a lot of code to secure unusual situations, we have to do this do avoid failure.
+The sad truth is, we spend lots of time handling negative scenarios in our software execution.
+Programmers are excited when starting a new project, we think about all these fantastic things which our software will do, but soon we discover that additionally to “happy path” we also need to add a lot of code to secure unusual situations, we have to do this do avoid failure.

-Situation when software starts to work not according to its requirements is named failure.
-Examples of failures: unexpectedly software stops its execution ( e.g crash), when software is not responsible for user interaction, when returns incorrect results.
+The situation when the software starts to work not according to its requirements is named failure.
+Examples of failures: unexpectedly software stops its execution ( e.g crash) when the software is not responsible for user interaction when returns incorrect results.
 The failure is visible to observers and systems users.
 When there is no requirements failures cannot happen.

 Nobody likes failures.
-Users cannot complete their tasks, business has to find excuse for customers, failures are reported as bugs (gentle name: tickets) and programmers need to fix them instead of adding new fantastic features to systems.
-In embedded world software failure may change device to unachievable, dead piece of metal ( eg. turn expensive satellite into flying brick).
+Users cannot complete their tasks, the business has to find an excuse for customers, failures are reported as bugs (gentle name: tickets) and programmers need to fix them instead of adding new fantastic features to systems.
+In embedded world software failure may change the device to an unachievable, dead piece of metal ( eg. turn expensive satellite into a flying brick).

 When error leads to failure ?

-Failure may happens when requirements omits possibility of error occurrence, eg. it is required to modify user data in database, but unexpectedly database file is corrupted so data are not modified what breaks requirement.
-If requirement would be extended to description what to do when database is corrupted, then programmer could handle the error according to specification.
+Failure may happen when requirements omit the possibility of error occurrence, eg. it is required to modify user data in the database, but unexpectedly database file is corrupted so data are not modified what breaks requirement.
+If the requirement would be extended to describe what to do when the database is corrupted, then the programmer could handle the error according to specification.

 Another situation is when error is omitted or ignored by the programmer.
 I see this often when I make a code review.
 Generally programmers are not willing to check if function which they invoke reports error.
 I suppose it happen because we know how much code must be written additionally to “happy path” to handle error, and how the code become complicated.
 Frequent excuse is : “it is almost impossible that this function reports an error”, indeed it is true but in harsh space environment, where radiation flips bits, I prefer do not ignore possible errors.